Table of Contents

 All porphyrias have a similar pathogenesis, in that an enzyme of the biosynthesis of the heme is impaired in its activity by a genetic defect.
 This impairment results in an accumulation of the substrate of the affected enzyme.
 These intermediates can cause various kinds of organ damage and symptoms when concentrations are increased.
 In addition, there is increased excretion through the urine and stool.
 The allocation of the affected enzyme and type of porphyria following the steps of the heme synthesis are listed here:

 |δ-aminolevulinic acid synthase 2||X-chromosomal protoporphyria|

 |Protoporphyrinogen oxidase||Porphyria variegata|

-The various types of porphyria are distinguished as followed.
-Generally chronic forms show increased skin manifestations, whereas acute porphyria causes more systemic complaints.
-The most common forms are the porphyria cutanea tarda (PCT), the acute intermittent porphyria (AIP) and the erythropoietic protoporphyria (EPP).
-Other forms such as the Doss-porphyria for example, are extremely seldom.
+The various types of porphyria are distinguished as follows.
+Generally, chronic forms show increased skin manifestations, whereas acute porphyria causes more systemic complaints.
+The most common forms are porphyria cutanea tarda (PCT), acute intermittent porphyria (AIP), and erythropoietic protoporphyria (EPP).
+Other forms, such as Doss porphyria, are extremely uncommon.

 - Erythropoietic porphyria

 - Congenital erythropoietic porphyria (also: M. Gunther, autosomal recessive)